4 Perks that Jobs Offer And What They Tell You

 There are some definite employer red flags to look out for when you’re job hunting, but we don’t always think to look at the benefits as potential dealbreakers.
 How many job adverts have you seen that mention an office dog?
 Or discounts for client products?
 And that’s before we get into some of the bigger perks, like unlimited holiday policies, or salaries advertised as having potential for growth.

 But what are the actual practical applications of perks like these?
 We’ve found 4 perks that jobs offer that can often sound too good to be true.
 Depending on how they’re used, they often are!

 What good is unlimited holiday time if you never feel OK taking it?

 Unlimited Holiday Policies

 Look at it this way.
-In a standard system of PTO, you are legally entitled to 28 days off.
-You know, concretely, you are completely entitled to take that time off.
-In a system when you can take holiday ‘whenever you feel like it’ there can be an element of really not knowing when an appropriate time is, or when you could be overstepping your bounds and taking more than your fair share, or fearing letting your coworkers down because they’re so busy.
-Or maybe you just never see an opportunity- you’ve always got things to do.
+In a standard PTO system, you are legally entitled to 28 days off.
+You are completely entitled to take that time off.
+In a system where you can take off whenever you feel like it, it can be difficult to figure out when an appropriate time is.
+Could you be overstepping your bounds and taking more than is fair?
+Are you letting your coworkers down because they’re so busy?
+Maybe you just never see an opportunity because you’ve always have things to do.